contiv/contiv.github.io/websrc/source/documents/networking/bgp.md

 ```

-##STEP 2: Add the bgp neighbor on each of the contiv hosts
+### Step 2: Add the BGP Neighbor on Each of the Contiv Hosts

-On the host where netmaster is running :
+On the host where netmaster is running:

 ```
 $netctl bgp create Contiv1 -router-ip="50.1.1.1/24" --as="65002" --neighbor-as="500" --neighbor="50.1.1.2"
 $netctl bgp create Contiv2 -router-ip="60.1.1.3/24" --as="65002" --neighbor-as="500" --neighbor="60.1.1.4"
 ```
 where Contiv1 and Contiv2 are the hostnames of the servers shown in the topology.

+### Step 3: Create Networks
-##STEP 3: Create a network with encap as vlan and start containers in the network
+Create a network with VLAN encapsulation and start containers in the network:

-On the host where netmaster is running :
+On the host where netmaster is running:

 ```
 $netctl network create public --encap="vlan" --subnet=192.168.1.0/24 --gateway=192.168.1.254
 ```

 On Contiv1 :

 ```
 $docker run -itd --name=web1 --net=public alpine sh
 ```

 On Contiv2 :

 ```
 docker run -itd --name=web2 --net=public alpine sh
 ```

+### Step 4: Verify IP Allocation, Routes, and Connectivity

-##STEP 4: Login to continer and verify the ip address has been allocated from the network.
+Log in to the containers and verify the IP address has been allocated from the network.

 ```
 $docker ps -a